 Author: Dr Erica Moret is coordinator of the Sanctions and Sustainable Peace Hub at the Geneva Graduate Institute, senior fellow at the Geneva Centre for Humanitarian Studies and policy director at the Swiss Centre for International Policy Engagement (Polisync).
-The contents of this paper are the sole responsibility of the author and do not necessarily reflect the views of the Norwegian Refugee Council (NRC), the Center for a New American Security (CNAS) or the funders.

 Disclaimer: The contents of this document should not be regarded as reflecting the position of ECHO or the FDFA.
 Nor do they necessarily reflect NRC's position or views.
 They should not be regarded in any way as the provision of professional or legal advice by NRC.